 Keen to maintain some Victorian features, reclaimed bricks were used to create the exposed brick wall and steel touches were introduced into the kitchen design.

 Finishing the textured palette is Zigzag Herringbone Oak wood floors.
 A modern take on parquet, the floors have been installed throughout the ground floor to connect the existing and new spaces seamlessly.
-The couple chose Zigzag in Brushed and Lacquered Oak finish.
+The couple chose Zigzag in Natural Oak finish.
 The Natural Oak wear layer is steel brushed to produce a textured surface which follows the natural grain and is sealed with a durable natural lacquer which makes the floors particularly durable for use in kitchen areas.

 Flowing through from the finished kitchen space, the dining area’s feature fireplace uses the same marble finish as the work surfaces and splashback, adding more harmony to the different zones.